JAForbes/blog/posts/node-scripting-tips.md

 I want to dispel you of this notion.

+I think the best way to think about node is as a facilitator.
+It's really good at letting other tools do the heavy lifting, and organizing and managing those external resources.
+Things like calling shell scripts, waiting for network requests, database calls etc.  It's async, which makes it fast.
+But being async is also what makes people reach for python because it's got a giant standard library and it's very easy to get started.

 I've got a small task I need to do right now, so let's get started

 ## The task

-Downloading some log archives and analyzing product usage by user and organization.
+I need to download some log archives and analyzing product usage by user and organization.

-So how do we get started.
-Well the first thing we need to do is get access to the logs.
+So how do we get started?
+The first thing we need to do is get access to the logs.
 They happen to be on a bucket, automatically uploaded with write only permissions from papertrail.

 They are stored as gzipped tsv files. by time range in day bracketed folders.

-I think the best way to think about node is as a facilitator.
-It's really good at letting other tools do the heavy lifting, and organizing and managing those external resources.
-Things like calling shell scripts, waiting for network requests, database calls etc.  It's async, which makes it fast.
-But being async is also what makes people reach for python because it's got a giant standard library and it's very easy to get started.

 So I think the first thing to do is just get the files.
 Be comfortable hard coding within the file but using variables to make your life easier later.